Krnsand/pp3-hangman/README.md

     * They can see how many lives they will start out with
     * How many letters the word to guess is comprised of
     * Which letters have already been guessed (in this image there are no letters as it is at the start of the game and no guess has been made)
-    * And a prompt to enter a letter
+    * A prompt to enter a letter

 ![Start game](https://github.com/Krnsand/pp3-hangman/blob/main/assets/images/start_game.png)